MLIS Program Highlights

 Completion time: 24 months

-Each new MLIS student will be considered for up to $5,000 in funding from these scholarship programs: leadership, diversity, alumni, and academic achievement.
-The MLIS department also offers graduate assistantship funding to qualified students after they begin the program.
+New MLIS students are considered for up to $5,000 in funding from the following scholarship programs: leadership, diversity, alumni, and academic achievement.

 Promoting Information Access and Literacy